pivlab/manubot-ai-editor-evals/README.md

 ### Structure

-Evaluations are organized in folders by manuscript section.
+Evaluations are organized into folders by manuscript section.
 For example, for the `abstract` and the `introduction` sections, the structure could be:

 ```bash